East Kilbride pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in East Kilbride?

-On 25 June 2026, Grass is the dominant pollen source in East Kilbride. cypress are also present but at lower levels. birch, hazel, willow, and alder are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in East Kilbride. grass are also present but at lower levels. willow, alder, artemisia, birch, and hazel are not currently active.

 When is pollen season in East Kilbride?